-In the 1980s Margaret Thatcher famously introduced a policy which allowed local authority residents to purchase their home from the council for the first time.
-This right is still in law today and each year allows thousands of council tenants to purchase their home from their landlord at a discounted rate.
+Right to buy was introduced by the government in the 1980s, allowing local authority residents to purchase their home from the council for the first time.
+This right is still in law today and allows council tenants to purchase their home from their landlord at a discounted rate.

 Register your interest